Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

 Like most modern SED fitting codes, ARXSED implements a self-consistent approach to dust attenuation, in which the \emph{intrinsic} SED of radio-loud quasars is appropriately corrected for the reddening and absorption occurring in the torus, the host galaxy, and along the line of sight in the Milky Way.

-The main limitations to our approach are from a lack of reliable photometry.
-Several sources in our sample (e.g., 3C\,325, 4C\,16.49) lack reliable optical-UV photometry and/or have very few data points, leaving their accretion disk parameters poorly constrained.
+The main limitations of our approach are a lack of reliable photometry.
+Several sources in our sample (e.g., 3C\,325, 4C\,16.49) lack reliable visible-UV photometry and/or have very few data points, leaving their accretion disk parameters poorly constrained.

-ARXSED uses the thermal optical-to-X-ray continuum fitting \citep{Zhang1997} technique to constrain the SMBH and the accretion disk properties.
+ARXSED uses the thermal visible-to-X-ray continuum fitting \citep{Zhang1997} technique to constrain the SMBH and the accretion disk properties.
 Constraining the accretion disk parameters without observations around the peak of the thermal continuum is challenging.
-The peak of the accretion disk is sensitive to the BH mass, Eddington ratio and the spin (see Figure \ref{fig:QSOSED}), therefore not having good constraints results in larger uncertainties.
-To accurately determine the peak of this thermal continuum (occurring around 100-1000\AA\ rest-frame for SMBHs) we require far-UV (FUV) observations from space (e.g., the Cosmic Origins Spectrograph on \textit{HST}), and soft X-ray data contributing to the high energy part of the thermal continuum.
+The peak of the accretion disk is sensitive to the BH mass, Eddington ratio, and spin (see Figure \ref{fig:QSOSED}), therefore, not having good constraints results in larger uncertainties.
+To accurately determine the peak of this thermal continuum (occurring around 100-1000\AA\ rest-frame for SMBHs), we require far-UV (FUV) observations from space (e.g., the Cosmic Origins Spectrograph on \textit{HST}), and soft X-ray data contributing to the high energy part of the thermal continuum.

 Another advantage of ARXSED is that it implements multi-component radio models that account for a steepening or cut-off due to the aging of the electron populations.
 We find that a single power-law ($L_{\nu} \propto \nu^{\alpha}$) can not adequately model the radio emission when compact structures like cores and hot spots are present.
-In addition, the long-wavelength radio photometry usefully constrains the non-thermal radiation from the radio structures at shorter wavelengths.
-However, a lack of submm data and high S/N Herschel observations may result in underestimation of the non-thermal contamination in some cases (e.g., 3C\,204), and a corresponding overestimate of SFR.
+In addition, long-wavelength radio photometry usefully constrains the non-thermal radiation from the radio structures at shorter wavelengths.
+However, a lack of submm data and high S/N \textit{Herschel} observations may result in an underestimation of the non-thermal contamination in some cases (e.g., 3C\,204) and a corresponding overestimate of SFR.

+\reff{Given a large number of parameters and diverse data quality, we apply self-consistency checks (e.g., tie the inclination angle of the torus and accretion disk) and use published information (e.g., $M_{\rm BH}$ estimates from emission lines) as priors to the SED fits.
+However, similar to any SED fitting code, the best-fit SEDs are not unique, and derived parameters may be degenerate with one another.
+We also note that AGN variability, in particular at radio and visible-UV wavelengths, can bias our SED fits, and impact the physical parameters constrained from the model.
+To minimize the impact of variability at different wavelengths, we only kept the observations that were close to each other 1) in flux and 2) in observing time.}